-The SMA witness explained that the proposed mileage rate would be calculated by averaging the four most recent weeks of retail on-highway diesel prices for both the Lower Atlantic and Gulf Coast, as reported by the EIA that are available prior to each order's announcement of the Advance Class milk prices.
-According to the witness, the proposed mileage rate would then be computed and included in each orders' announcement of Advanced Class milk prices that are announced publicly on the Friday on or before the 23rd of the current month.
+The SMA witness explained that the proposed mileage rate would be calculated by averaging the four most recent weeks of retail on-highway diesel prices for both the Lower Atlantic and Gulf Coast, as reported by the EIA prior to each order's announcement of the Advance Class milk prices.
+According to the witness, the proposed mileage rate would then be computed and included in each order's announcement of Advanced Class milk prices that are announced publicly on or before the 23rd of the month.

-The SMA witness stressed that the proposed mileage rate computation reflects less than the actual cost of hauling for various reasons.
+The SMA witness stressed that, for a variety of reasons, the proposed mileage rate computation reflects less than the actual cost of hauling.
 The witness asserted that the proposed mileage rate is based on costs of hauling from 2003, rather than a more current timeframe, and therefore would only reflect changes in the cost of diesel fuel since that time.
-The witness also reiterated that the proposed mileage rates would only apply to milk used in Class I shipped directly from farms to plants that exceeds 85 miles.
+The witness also reiterated that the proposed mileage rates would apply only to Class I milk shipped in excess of 85 miles, directly from farms to plants.
 The SMA witness was of the opinion that transportation costs will continue to increase and that adopting the proposed changes to the transportation credit provisions will avoid exhausting the transportation credit balancing fund before costs are reimbursed.

-The SMA witness asserted that they were incurring substantial losses in supplying supplemental milk for Class I use to the Appalachian and Southeast marketing areas.
-The witness indicated that hauling costs in supplying supplemental milk reach over \$15 million annually.
+The SMA witness asserted at the time of the hearing that they were incurring substantial losses in supplying supplemental milk for Class I use to the Appalachian and Southeast marketing areas.
+The witness indicated that hauling costs in supplying supplemental milk exceed \$15 million annually.